Welcome to the Easy MTD help.

 Critical Update Required

 When an Easy MTD critical update is required, a Critical Update Required window is opened after Easy MTD is launched.
-Until Easy MTD VAT is updated, the Critical Update Required window continues to be opened after launch and Easy MTD cannot be used.
+Until Easy MTD is updated, the Critical Update Required window continues to be opened after launch and Easy MTD cannot be used.

 Fig. Critical Update Required window